esoadamo/thesis/chapters/05 Solutions methodology.md

 	- The service brings some advantages but is not necessary -- 2 points
 	- This service is fully out of scope for this solution -- 0 points

-Results of questions for each profile can be found:
+Results of questions for each profile can be found in a form of a table with answer points.
+If there are any special considerations, they are listed in footnotes below respective table:

 - Low-tech skilled family solutions in `TEX:\autoref{tab:SoluFamily}`
 - Low-tech skilled university student solutions in `TEX:\autoref{tab:SoluLowStud}`